MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 -- pure  :: a -> f a                  -- from Controll.Applicative
 ```

 Function `return` works just as `pure` in `Applicative`.
 Why having two same functions?
-Historically; PureScript for instance has just `pure` both for the Applicative and Monad.
+Historically; PureScript, for instance, has just `pure` both for the Applicative and Monad.

 `>>=` is bind, which takes a monadic value (again, this is some "wrapped value") and a function, which takes an unwrapped value and transforms it into a monadic value.